 |FVRCP (distemper/upper respiratory complex)||$14|

 |Feline leukemia – Feline Purevax® (non-adjuvanted)||$25|

 When to Vaccinate Your Pet

-Ideally, your pet should begin receiving vaccines when they’re a puppy/kitten.
-There are two to three “rounds” of vaccinations for puppies and kittens during their first three months of life.
-After that, vaccines are administered on an annual basis, or every three years, depending on the vaccine.
+Once your pet is an adult, vaccines are administered every one to three years, depending on the vaccine and your pet’s age and lifestyle.
 We’ll customize a schedule for your pet at your next visit.
-Give us a call at (770) 479-7141 to schedule an appointment, or if you’d like to learn more about the importance of pet vaccinations.
+Give us a call at (770) 479-7141 to schedule an appointment, or if you’d like to learn more about our immunization protocols.